Home » Costa Brava » Discovering Port de la Selva: A charming fishing village in Costa Brava

 • By car: Port de la Selva is located 2 hours driving from Barcelona and 1 hour from Girona.
 This makes it ideal for a weekend trip if you want to escape the hustle and bustle of the big cities.
 Before reaching the village, the last part of the road is a bit windy because of the mountains surrounding Port de la Selva.
 Regarding where to park, you can do it at this parking lot.

-We hope that with this guide you can explore Port de la Selva like a local.
+We hope you can explore Port de la Selva like a local with this guide.
 If you end up going, we’d love to hear about your trip in the comments!

 More things to do in the Costa Brava